NativeScript/docs-v8/environment-setup.md

 Starting with macOS 12.3, python 2.x is no longer shipped with the system and requires you to install it manually.

 If you are on macOS 12.3 or newer, please follow these instructions.

-These instructions may change over time, as we are still evaluating whether or not there's a better approach, but the following should get you running on macOS 12.3+.
+:warning: These instructions may change over time, as we are still evaluating whether or not there's a better approach, but the following should get you running on macOS 12.3+.

 First, install **<abbr title="Python version manager">pyenv</abbr>** and Python@2.7.18 by running the following: